jennyrhee/flood-events/docs/final-report.md

 ![rf-roc](img/roc-rf.png)
 **Figure 8**.
 ROC curve for the final random forest model.

-The final step was optimizing threshold to obtain a higher f-2 score.
+The final step was optimizing the threshold with the goal of obtaining a higher f-2 score.
 The optimal threshold was 0.241, and the best f-2 score was 0.839.
 The ROC-AUC score was 0.9696.

 | feature | importance |
 | --- | --- |